TAURUS TRAKKER

 We also hosted a another monthly residency, this time at The Alleycat Club in Soho.

 In 2015 a new single 'Time for War is Never', was released as a follow-up to Death Coaching, for free download in December 2015.
-This song has now become our anti-war anthem, played at most shows.
+This song has now become our anti-war anthem.

 New Years Eve: Trakker played a great show in Ladbroke Grove with Rotten Hill Gang, where I was lucky enough to join Glen Matlock and Paul Cook on stage for a rendition of Submission, the old Pistols number.

-I should mention that since Allison custom designed an artwork for our first album, she has taken care of all the covers, painting her visual interpretation of the theme of each album, which we see as a large part of this band's process.
+I should mention that since Allison custom designed an artwork for our first album, she has taken care of all but one of the covers, painting her visual interpretation of the theme of each album, which we see as a large part of this band's process.

-I have also made some visual art in relation to the band, and every year since 2015 we exhibit our works at the annual Punk Art Show at the Underdog Gallery, London Bridge.
+I have also made some visual art in relation to the band, and for 3 years running we exhibited our works at the Punk Art Show at Underdog Gallery, London Bridge.

 In January 2016 we were asked to play (at very short notice) the Bowie Memorial show, at Union Chapel in North London, where we performed to a capacity audience and a massive live global stream.
 Each band or singer to cover one Bowie song was the brief.
 Backstage was chaotic and a bit fraught, with all the bands rehearsing their Bowie numbers at the last minute.
-We drafted in our friend Gary Guitar Lammin of Bermondsey Joyriders, for our spirited version of Jean Genie.
+We chose Jean Genie.
 I won't lie- it was scary, all the Bowie fans in the world know that one so well.
 Luckily we nailed it!

-Then followed Strummercamp festival, this time in London, and a residency at Portobello Road's Mau Mau Bar, the last bastion of West London Bohemia.
+Then followed Strummercamp festival, this time in London, and a residency at Portobello Road's Mau Mau Bar, the last bastion of West London Bohemia (now defunct).

 We started to record another album in our own studio, which we consequently lost due to property developers.

 In 2017 Mick kindly housed us temporarily in his studio and we finished recording the new album there.
-With his input the sound was changing, now tighter we think, and possibly a bit more crafted in the songwriting and arrangement dept. We were exploring more blues than usual, and that's evident on the album; plenty of slide guitar in evidence, and also rockabilly reared its axle-greased head.
+With his input the sound was changing, now tighter we think, and possibly a bit more crafted in the songwriting and arrangement dept. We were exploring more blues than usual, and that's evident on the album; Also rockabilly reared its axle-greased head.
 Jennie Matthias Bellestar was our guest vocalist on one track, Portobello Blues.

 The album was completed at WestEleven Studios.